gl1tterbomb/gl1tterbomb/README.md

 - INTJ

-- ★ I’m fine with doing ships.
+- ★ I’m fine with ships.
 Oc/canon or rarepair.
 As long its not hal/sinestro or hal/kyle.
 I'm fine with that.

 I stay in safe most of the time.
 You will see me sitting in the Comic, Deltarune/Undertale, or Transformers area.
 I stayed there to hangout with one of my closet buddies or chill.
 Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
 No clue? okay